cy33hc/switch-smb-client/README.md

 Traditional Chinese
 ```

-The following aren't standard languages supported by the switch, therefore requires a config file update.
+The following aren't standard languages supported by the Switch, therefore requires a config file update.
 ```
 Catalan
 Croatian
 Euskera
 Galego
+Greek
 Hungarian
 Indonesian
 Ryukyuan
+Thai
 ```
-User must modify the file **/switch/switch-ftp-client/config.ini** and update the **language** setting to with the **exact** values from the list above.
+User must modify the file **/switch/switch-smb-client/config.ini** located in the switch hard drive and update the **language** setting to with the **exact** values from the list above.

 **HELP:** There are no language translations for the following languages, therefore not support yet.
 Please help expand the list by submitting translation for the following languages.
-If you would like to help, please download this [Template](https://github.com/cy33hc/switch-ftp-client/blob/master/lang/English.ini), make your changes and submit an issue with the file attached.
+If you would like to help, please download this [Template](https://github.com/cy33hc/switch-smb-client/blob/master/data/assets/langs/English.ini), make your changes and submit an issue with the file attached.
 ```
-Greek
 Finnish
 Swedish
 Danish